eklausme/saaze-lemire/content/blog/2017/03-31-science-and-technology-links-march-30-2017.md

 Fasting is often considered healthy.
 [Scientists report that fasting for three consecutive days regenerate the entire immune system](http://www.telegraph.co.uk/science/2016/03/12/fasting-for-three-days-can-regenerate-entire-immune-system-study/).
 If true, this might help, for example, cancer patients who often have damaged immune systems.
 [It seems that fasting could cure Type 1 diabetes](http://www.cell.com/cell/abstract/S0092-8674(17)30130-7), the type that affects young and old people.
 This makes sense since type 1 diabetes is an autoimmune disease (the body attacks its own pancreas).
 The result is intriguing because many of us suffer from autoimmune diseases, like allergies.
 (Speaking for myself, I do not ever dare to fast as I am concerned about losing weight: I am quite small as it is.)

 Men who have prostate cancer often receive hormone therapy (androgen deprivation) to reduce their level of testosterone.
 But we know that men have more muscles than women&hellip; and that this is related to testosterone levels.
 [So can you still build large muscles, even if you have artificially low levels of testosterone?](https://www.ncbi.nlm.nih.gov/pubmed/28359098) It seems that you might, given the right protein supplementation:

 > Testosterone appears to play a role in maintaining muscle mass but is not necessary to initiate a robust response in muscle protein synthesis following resistance exercise when combined with protein ingestion (&hellip;)

 It is an intriguing result given that it is widely reported that women only ever &ldquo;bulk up&rdquo; when they take hormones.
 What this paper suggests to me is that women who take enough protein and who train a lot could build up large muscles, without hormonal tricks.

 A Quantum Computing start-up, Rigetti Computing, [received 64 million dollars in funding](http://www.prnewswire.com/news-releases/rigetti-computing-raises-64-million-in-series-a-and-b-funding-led-by-andreessen-horowitz-and-vy-capital-300430164.html).
 I am not entirely sure what quantum computing is good for, but some people must have practical plans.

 Doctors printed a titanium vertebra to repair a women&rsquo;s spine.
 [It seems that the woman will be able to walk again](http://www.hindustantimes.com/gurgaon/gurgaon-3d-printed-vertebrae-helps-woman-walk-again/story-KvGAiH6nv1DkUQxQdnxfWN.html).

 Moore&rsquo;s law is the idea that every two years or so, the number of transistors on processors doubles.
 There are many questions about whether Moore&rsquo;s law still holds.
 Certainly, it seems that Intel, the company, has given up of using Moore&rsquo;s law as part of its business plan.
 Part of the issue is that there are limits as to how small a transistor can be (clearly, you can&rsquo;t make transistors with less an atom.)
 [Klien offers a more optimistic take](http://lifeboat.com/blog/2016/12/proof-that-moores-law-is-accelerating-and-bringing-the-singularity-with-it) on our near-time future:

 - Though components cannot get infinitely smaller, many memory chips are going 3D.
-Even if the components cannot get smaller, by piling them up, we can build ever more powerful chips.- Though Intel&rsquo;s chips are not getting much faster year after year, Nvidia has seen the performance of its chips multiplied year after year.
+Even if the components cannot get smaller, by piling them up, we can build ever more powerful chips.
+- Though Intel&rsquo;s chips are not getting much faster year after year, Nvidia has seen the performance of its chips multiplied year after year.

 A [Japanese man received reprogrammed stem cells](http://www.nature.com/news/japanese-man-is-first-to-receive-reprogrammed-stem-cells-from-another-person-1.21730) to help restore some of his vision.